-Ask any experienced Stamford criminal defense attorney and they will agree that is never a good idea to plead guilty to one of these 21a-279a possession of marijuana infraction tickets.
-The long term consequences on your future opportunities and prospects are just too uncertain to calculate.
-Upon mailing in this 'ticket" your plea of guilty will be reported to the centralized infraction bureau in Hartford and to the DMV and will become a permanent record.
-As a result any potential employer or governmental agency conducting a criminal background check will be provided with the information that you had plead guilty to possession of marijuana and likely draw the inference that you are a drug user.
-This has resulted in many people already being denied jobs and this law is only 6 years old as of this writing.
-In addition potential landlords who are looking into your background will come across this information as well as insurance companies who may significantly raise your automobile insurance rates as a result or simply decline to issue you a policy.
-For those who may later consider pursuing a career in the financial industry where licensing or bonding is a requirement a record of a guilty plea to this infraction may spell a death sentence to your career aspirations.
-Before pleading guilty and mailing in one of these tickets call an experienced Stamford criminal defense attorney for a free initial consultation and we will review all of your options.Warning for Those Under the Age of 21 - a Guilty Plea to an Infraction of 21a-279a Will Result in a Mandatory 60 Day Suspension of Your Driver's License
+The best Connecticut criminal defense attorneys would agree that you should never plead guilty to a 21a-279a possession of marijuana infraction ticket.
+The long-term consequences on your future opportunities and prospects are just too uncertain to calculate.
+Upon mailing in this 'ticket" your plea of guilty will be reported to the centralized infraction bureau in Hartford and the DMV and will become a permanent record.
+As a result, any potential employer or governmental agency conducting a criminal background check will be provided with the information that you had plead guilty to possession of marijuana and likely draw an adverse inference.
+Also, potential landlords who are looking into your background will come across this information as well as insurance companies who may significantly raise your automobile insurance rates as a result or decline to issue you a policy.
+For those who may later consider pursuing a career in the financial industry where licensing or bonding is a requirement, a record of a guilty plea to this infraction may spell a death sentence to your career aspirations.
+Before pleading guilty and mailing in one of these tickets, call an experienced Stamford criminal defense attorney for a free initial consultation, and we will review all of your options.Warning for Those Under the Age of 21 - a Guilty Plea to an Infraction of 21a-279a Will Result in a Mandatory 60 Day Suspension of Your Driver's License

-In some instances hasty Police work can lead to illegal search and seizures in violation of your Constitutional rights.
-Remember always never answer any questions that the Police may ask you without having a lawyer present.
-Never give permission to the Police to search any purse, backpack or any hidden areas of your car.
-In the event that Police jump the gun and invade your Constitutionally protected privacy rights without following the proper procedures it may be possible to have the evidence (drugs) suppressed which would lead to a dismissal of the charges against you.
+In some instances, hasty police work can lead to illegal search and seizures in violation of your Constitutional rights.
+In the event that police jump the gun and invade your Constitutionally protected privacy rights without following the proper procedures, it may be possible to have the evidence suppressed, which would lead to a dismissal of the charges against you.

-In many other cases we have represented individuals who were riding in one car with a group of others in which police found some marijuana.
-When no one wants to claim responsibility for the marijuana very often the Police will charge everyone in the vehicle with possession of marijuana.
-However, obviously this kind of “detective work” is not going to lead to a case that can stand up in court when the Police are alleging that 2 or 3 people were all the ones who were in possession of a small amount of marijuana.
-In these scenarios we can often fight the charges are obtain a dismissal on the basis that there is no proof of who was the actual possessor of the marijuana.
+In many other cases, we have represented individuals who were riding in one car with a group of others in which police found some marijuana.
+When no one wants to claim responsibility for the marijuana very often the police will charge everyone in the vehicle with possession of marijuana.
+This is called "constructive possession."
+Often the police are alleging that 2 or 3 people in a vehicle were all the ones who had a small amount of marijuana.
+In these scenarios, we can often fight the charges are obtain a dismissal on the basis that there is no evidence that you possessed any marijuana.

-Although these are relatively minor infraction level offenses we have seen that a guilty plea can have significant lifelong consequences.
-In every case we can get you a better result than if you just mail in that ticket and pay the fine.
-In most cases we can get the charges dismissed even if that means using a drug education program to do so.
-So before you take any action on your ticket for simple possession of marijuana in violation of 21a-279a or 21a-267(d) you should immediately contact the Stamford marijuana defense lawyers at the Law Offices of Allan F. Friedman.
+Although these are relatively minor infraction level offenses, a guilty plea can have significant lifelong consequences.
+In every case, we can get you a better result than if you mail in that ticket and pay the fine.
+In most cases, we can get the charges dismissed even if that means using a drug education program to do so.
+So, before you take any action on your ticket for simple possession of marijuana in violation of 21a-279a or 21a-267(d) you should immediately contact the Stamford marijuana defense lawyers at the Law Offices of Allan F. Friedman.
 We always offer a free initial consultation.
-We have 25 years of experience defending drug crimes throughout the State of Connecticut.
+We have over 30 years of experience defending drug crimes throughout the State of Connecticut.